Coloring Drawings of Graphs: Introduction

-Similar to the situation for face-colorings, only bridgeless graphs can have nowhere-zero flows, as the flow value of a bridging edge must be $0$.
-Conversely, a famous result by Seymour~\cite{6flows} states that every bridgeless graph admits a nowhere-zero $6$-flow.
-The following result relates the existence of nowhere-zero $3$-flows in graphs with the existence of face-$3$-colorings for all their drawings.
+Similar to the situation for {cell }colorings, only bridgeless graphs can have nowhere-zero flows, as the flow value of a bridging edge must be $0$.
+Conversely, a {well-known} result by Seymour~\cite{6flows} states that every bridgeless graph admits a nowhere-zero $6$-flow.
+The following result relates the existence of nowhere-zero $3$-flows in graphs with the existence of {cell }$3$-colorings for all their drawings.